History of Whitehead Critics

 Critic No. 1: Orville Wright

 Whitehead critics first emerged as a result of the 1937 release of Stella Randolph’s book, “Lost Flights of Gustave Whitehead”.
 A groundswell of popular outrage had spread across the USA demanding recognition of Whitehead.
-Even mainstream journals like Reader’s Digest were piling onto the Whitehead bandwagon.
+Even mainstream journals like Reader’s Digest and popular radio shows like "Famous First Facts" were piling onto the Whitehead bandwagon.
 So in August 1945, while WW2 was still raging against Japan and just three years prior to his death, Orville Wright, an old man struggling to save his legacy, chose a US military magazine to attack the German, Whitehead.
-(Orville’s brother, Wilbur, had withdrawn years earlier to become a fundamentalist, religious preacher before dying of an infectious disease.)
+(Orville’s brother, Wilbur, had withdrawn years earlier, planning to study theology, but spent most of his time with law suits.
+He'd wanted to be a preacher like his father but died of an infectious disease in 1912.)

 Not only did Orville write a scathing and wholly inaccurate article attacking Whitehead.
 He also resorted to his previous method of securing recognition – lawyers.
 Just months after the pro-Whitehead article in Reader’s Digest hit the newsstands, Orville demanded a secret contract from the Smithsonian Institute.
 The gist of the contract was, if the Smithsonian would guarantee in writing that he and his brother would always be recognized as the inventors of the airplane, he would give them his repaired “Flyer” aircraft which had been on display in London.
 The contract was signed and is still valid.